Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 3. Rule Friction Score

 A firm with a decent price but a high friction score can be harder than a more expensive challenge with cleaner rules.
+Traders do not fail only because they trade badly.
+They often fail because the rule geometry does not match their strategy.

 What platform and jurisdiction checks matter in 2026?